 - bamboo

-Amazon Homemade Ramen Shopping List
+Amazon Shopping List

 The following items can be hard to source at a regular grocery store.
 If you don’t have an Asian market within reach, I recommend ordering the following on Amazon.
 As an Amazon affiliate, I earn from qualifying purchases.